Welcome to ONLC Training Centers

 Under the DoD 8570.1, who needs to be certified?

-Information Assurance Technical (IAT) and IA Management (IAM) personnel must be fully trained and certified to baseline requirements to perform their IA duties.
+Information Assurance Technical (IAT) and IA Management (IAM) personnel must be fully qualified to baseline requirements to perform their IA duties.

-The policy defines IAT workforce members as anyone with privileged information system access performing IA functions.
+The policy defines IAT workforce members as anyone with privileged access to information system and performing IA functions.

-IAM personnel perform management functions for DoD operational systems described in the Manual.
+IAM personnel are responsible for the management of information security/IA requirements for DoD operational systems and perform the IA functions described in the DoD 8570.01-M.

-The training, certification, and workforce management requirements of 8570.01-M apply to all members of the DoD IA workforce including military, civilians, local nationals, Non-appropriated fund (NAF) personnel, and contractors.
+The qualification and workforce management requirements of DoD 8570.01-M apply to all members of the DoD IA workforce including military, civilians, local nationals, Non-Appropriated Fund (NAF) personnel, and contractors.
 The requirements apply whether the duties are performed full-time, part-time, or as an embedded duty.

 Return to Top